-The Ph.D. program in Mathematics Education prepares graduates to engage deeply in the research and practice of mathematics and STEM education, and become leaders and advocates of equity in the field.
+The doctoral degree in Mathematics Education prepares graduates to engage deeply in the research and practice of mathematics and STEM education, and become leaders and advocates of equity in the field.

-This program, a partnership between the Department of Teaching and Leadership and the Department of Mathematics, provides students with direct mentorship from mathematics education faculty as well as faculty in the areas of education and mathematics.
+This program, a partnership between the School of Education and Department of Mathematics, provides students with direct mentorship from mathematics education faculty as well as faculty in the areas of education and mathematics.
 Faculty are actively engaged in research around the teaching and learning of mathematics, and students are encouraged to work closely with faculty members on their research.

 Mathematics Education develops a community of scholars among faculty and students.
 We generally have around 10 doctoral students at various stages in the program from across the country and around the world; typically, half are international students.
 A weekly research seminar is held to connect all faculty and students.